-We caught up with the good doctor and asked him to share five tracks currently in heavy rotation.
+We checked in with the up-and-comer and asked him to share his five tracks of the moment.
 Continue Reading

 In September Düsseldorf-based house and techno DJ/producer Markus Suckut presented the world with his third full-length album, Heaven Is A State Of Mind, on UK-based Rekids.
 A mainstay on the label since 2015, Suckut, who also helms SCKT and Pattern Research, dedicated the diverse LP to his late mother.

 After decimating the dance floor at Rekids’ soiree at Amsterdam Dance Event and before his gig on November 2-4 at Techno.Deluxe Warehouse Weekender 2018 in Vienna, we caught up with the prolific mixmaster and asked him to share five of his favorite tracks of the moment.
 Continue Reading